iliasslasri/documentation/cuda.md

 <img src="cuda_assets/2.png" width="800">

+CUDA driver API : is a low-level API that provides direct access to the GPU hardware.
+It is designed for developers who need to control the hardware directly and have a deep understanding of the GPU architecture.
+The driver API is more complex and requires more code than the runtime API, but it provides more control and flexibility.
+- Language independent, so any base that can invoke cubin objects will be able to use this code.
+- Will need to manage devices, modules, and contexts, especially if code needs to interact with higher level libraries.
 #### Parallel Programming Resources :

 Cornell University - Functional Programming with OCaml Open Source Textbook - [textbook](https://cs3110.github.io/textbook/cover.html)